-JOUR 1150 Applied Journalism I 1-3 credits

-Students may receive one to three hours credit per semester as a member of the college newspaper staff, as arranged with the instructor.
-Prerequisite: JOUR 1100 (0/90/0/0)
+JOUR 1150 Applied Journalism I 1-3 credits Students may receive one to three hours credit per semester as a member of the college newspaper staff, as arranged with the instructor.
+Prerequisite: JOUR 1200 (0/90/0/0)

-JOUR 1160 Applied Journalism II

-Continuation of JOUR1150.
+JOUR 1160 Applied Journalism II 1-3 credits Continuation of JOUR1150.
 Students may receive one to three hours of credit per semester as a member of the college newspaper staff, as arranged with the instructor.
 Prerequisite: JOUR 1150 WITH MIN.
 GRADE OF C (0/90/0/0)

 JOUR 1200 Writing for Print and Digital Media 3 credits Course provides instruction in the various writing styles and techniques required of mass media in the digital age.
 Students will gain experience in writing for broadcast, print and web media.
 Some specific areas of focus will be Associated Press Style guidelines, writing clear, precise and accurate news and feature copy, fundamental graphic design principles, copyright issues, and use of editing and layout software.
-(45/0/0/0)
+(45/0/0/0) JOUR 2170 Applied Journalism III